SEO Trends: 45 Experts On The Future Of Search

 - Facebook Ads.
 We’ve been waiting, pleading, hoping and begging for it for years.
 I once again hope this is the year Facebook gets over it’s nervousness and launches Atlas as available to all website owners.
 If that happens, Google may have to wake up and actually treat website owners as human beings for once.

-- Virtual Reality 2015.
-It begins with Oculus, Gear VR, and Sony Project Morpheus as they hit the market in 2015.
+- Virtual Reality.
+It begins with Oculus, Gear VR, and Sony Project Morpheus as they hit the market.
 VR is going to consume market share of “everything.”
 Every device, every platform, everything is better in VR.
 The timeline is yet-to-be-seen, but it is coming, and marketers need to stay informed.
 I can’t say it any better than good old Morpheus from The Matrix: “No one can be told what it is – you have to see it for yourself”.

 Marcus Tandler, Partner at Tandler.Doerje.Partner